Key Takeaways

 Different users could make adjustments for their particular visual needs.
 This invention was designed not only for technological advancements but also for comfort for the consumer.
 The system is molded around the shapes and curves of the face to fit comfortably.

-If you need help with patents, you can post your legal need on UpCounsel's marketplace.
+If you need help with eyeglasses invention, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.